Nahal Oz attack: Inside the kibbutz

 Over the following hours, the Yamas officers battled invading militants throughout the kibbutz, joined by de Kalo and another member of the security team, Barry Meyerowitz.
 They used the security team's Land Rover Defender and a Border Police Wolf Armoured Vehicle to drive around the kibbutz and engage militants in various locations, with Meyerowitz monitoring the kibbutz's WhatsApp group to learn the locations of militants from residents.
 At various times the defenders dismounted to fight while in other times the fighting was conducted from within the vehicles.
 The vehicles constantly took fire, and after the Defender was disabled by close-range fire, de Kalo and Meyerowitz abandoned it and entered the Wolf Armoured Vehicle.
 During the initial three hours of fighting, the first wave of militants was largely held back.
 Although a widespread massacre had at that point been prevented, the remaining militants managed to target the homes of elderly residents, killing two men.
 One of them, Shlomo Ron, who was among the founders of the kibbutz, sacrificed himself to save his wife, daughters, and grandson who were at his home by sitting in his living room and awaiting the militants while his family sheltered in the home's safe room, giving the appearance that he was alone.
 The militants shot him dead but did not proceed to search the house, ensuring that his family remained hidden.
-At 10: a.m., a second wave of Hamas fighters breached the kibbutz and over the following hours carried out numerous murders and abductions.
+At 10:00 a.m., a second wave of Hamas militants breached the kibbutz and over the following hours carried out numerous murders and abductions.

 A team of five soldiers from the Maglan commando unit in a light Jeep Wrangler was sent to the kibbutz.
 At 12:05 p.m., they encountered a group of militants on the road leading to the kibbutz and engaged them, killing at least five.
 Three Maglan soldiers, including the team's commander and deputy commander, were also killed.
 The two surviving soldiers continued to fight and radio for backup.
 The clash delayed the arrival of reinforcements to the kibbutz for about an hour.
 A force of about 70 Maglan troops arrived at the kibbutz at about 1:15 p.m. after advancing through nearby fields to avoid ambushes.
 The last known hostage abduction took place at the rear gate at around the same time.
 A third Maglan unit also arrived, having been joined by a wounded Yamam counter-terrorism officer who refused to be evacuated as well as retired IDF General Noam Tibon, who had set out from Tel Aviv to rescue his son, Haaretz journalist and Nahal Oz resident Amir Tibon.
-Near the kibbutz, Tibon picked up the weapon of one of the dead Maglan soldiers to engage in combat.